sbernheim4/dotfiles/README.md

 - tmux
 - zsh
 - oh-my-zsh
-- Many additionl plugins and packages
+- Many additional plugins and packages

 zsh will be set to be the default shell.
 Symlinks will be set up for `.vimrc`, `.tmux.conf` and `.zshrc` and all the themes.